Got a question?

 Q: Who should I send my Medicare provider number application to?

-A: All AGPT application forms for provider numbers will be pre-populated by WAGPET and then sent to the GP registrar for completion and to confirm the pre-filled details.
-Once this part of the process is completed, you need to give the form to your GP supervisor and training facility for their contribution and then it is your responsibility to return it to WAGPET for processing via AGPT and Medicare.
+A: You should give the form to your GP supervisor and training facility for their contribution and then it is your responsibility to return it to WAGPET for processing via AGPT and Medicare.

 Q: When are provider number applications due to WAGPET?

-A: Provider number applications are due on 15 April for semester 2 placements and 15 October for semester 1 placements.
+A: Provider number applications are due on 15 April for semester 2 placements of that year and 15 October for semester 1 placements of the following year.

-Q: What happens if I don't get a provider number for all my practice locations when I need to start working there?
+Q: What happens if I don't get a provider number for all my practice locations?

 A: Your patients won't be able to claim a Medicare rebate and you won't be able to bulk bill or bill some specific items.
 This means you most likely won't get paid.